Sonualam-bot/How-well-do-they-know-me/README.md

 # How well do they know me
- A smalla CLI quiz app
+ A small CLI quiz app on
+ how well do my friends know me.